The Reploids

 "The Reploids" is a science fiction short story by American writer Stephen King.
-It was first published in the 1988 book Night Visions V.
+It was first published in the 1988 book Night Visions 5.

 Plot summary

-The story takes place on 29 November 1989.
+The story takes place on 29 November 1989 in Burbank, California.
 A mysterious man named Edward Paladin shows up in place of Johnny Carson on The Tonight Show, but all is not what it seems.
 A subsequent investigation by detectives Richard Cheyney and Pete Jacoby finds strange items in his possession, hinting that he may not be from our reality.
 These include passes for the studio which are the wrong color and a bright blue one dollar bill with a picture of James Madison on it rather than one of George Washington, implying that Madison served as the first President of the United States instead of Washington in Paladin's universe.

 Publication

 "The Reploids" was published in the 1988 book Night Visions 5.
-The following year, Night Visions V was reprinted as Dark Visions.
+The following year, Night Visions 5 was reprinted as Dark Visions.
 It was reprinted again in 1990, this time as The Skin Trade.
 The story was reprinted in the British magazine Skeleton Crew in July 1990.
 "The Reploids" was originally envisaged by King as part of a novel, but was never developed further.